sakuli/sakuli-dashboard/README.md

     1. `source openshift/load-config.sh <CONFIG_FILE>` to load prod configuration.
 (Requires access to the prod cluster)
 1. `npm start:dev`

+## Versioning
+Versioning is based on [SemVer](https://semver.org/) with the addition that config changes are also released and tagged as a patch release.

 (#dashboard-configuration)
 ## Dashboard configuration
 _Interface implementation_ can be found in `server/src/config`.